usnistgov/ElectionResultsReporting/README.md

 [https://developers.google.com/elections-data/reference/](https://developers.google.com/elections-data/reference/)

 The SP 1500-100 version 1.0 specification is comprehensive and detailed in its coverage of election results-related data and at the same time very flexible, able to accommodate election scenarios used throughout the United States.
 It contains a UML (Unified Modeling Language) model, a derived XML (eXtensible Markup Language) schema, usage information and guidance, and background information.
+Version 2.0 of this specification will expand on this by including support for JSON (JavaScript Object Notation).

 The specification supports three different election scenarios: